-Backup can be arranged as a group.
-Apart from this, each group contains the credentials of the user mentioned backup, all the selected group will be above).
-Clicking the button Start backup tasks in performed using the account of account under backups are to be performed the specified user.
+backup, all

+the selected group will be

+performed using the

+account of the specified user.
 The tasks are processed in the order as specified by the list or optionally in parallel.
 In addition, you can select how the status window will be displayed during backups and if the program should prompt for the password on each start of a backup or save it permanently as an encrypted string.
 Optionally, you can specify that the backups will be run as an administrator.
 In this case the Windows User Access Control will prompt for an elevation of user privileges (e.g. to use Volume Shadow Copies).